A guide to the immigration implications of COVID-19 for UK employers

 Some individuals are exempt from the measures, including those who enter the UK from the Common Travel Area (the Republic of Ireland, Isle of Man and the Channel Islands), provided they have been in the area for at least 14 days already.

-From 10 July 2020, travellers arriving in England from listed 'travel corridor' countries do not have to self-quarantine provided they have not been to, or stopped in, any non-listed country within the last 14 days.
-This arrangement has not been agreed for people arriving in Northern Ireland, Scotland or Wales, however the situation should be monitored for changes.
-In the meantime, specific advice should be sought for travellers who are intending to spend time in the UK other than England within 14 days of their arrival.
+Since 10 July 2020 (11 July 2020 for Wales), travellers arriving in the UK from listed 'travel corridor' countries and territories do not have to self-quarantine provided they have not been to, or had a transit stop in, any non-listed country within the last 14 days.
+The lists can be amended without notice.
+Those who intend to travel to England can sign up to receive an alert whenever the travel corridor list for England is updated.
+Specific advice should be sought for travellers who are intending to spend time in more than one nation of the UK within 14 days of their arrival.

-It should be noted that transiting through a non-listed country will mean that self-quarantine will apply on arrival to England unless the person is exempt due to the purpose of their travel to the UK.
-This means that some individuals who need to travel long-haul will still need to self-quarantine in England if it is impracticable to use a route that only includes listed countries.
+It should be noted that making a transit stop in a country that is not on the relevant travel corridor list will mean that self-quarantine will apply on arrival unless the person is exempt due to the purpose of their travel to the UK.
+This means that some individuals who need to travel long-haul will still need to self-quarantine in the UK in some cases depending on their route and transit stops.
 The measures are not reciprocal, so travellers should also check what self-quarantine or other restrictions apply in all countries they intend to enter or transit before travelling.

 Separately, there is a list of individuals who are exempt from data collection and/or self-quarantine due to the purpose of their travel to the UK.
 This list mainly focuses on haulage and transportation workers, medical and scientific professionals needed to assist with the COVID-19 pandemic, professionals required to maintain essential infrastructure and diplomatic personnel.
-Cross-border workers and registered health and care professionals providing essential healthcare are listed as exempt in England, Wales and Northern Ireland, but not in Scotland.
+Cross-border workers are listed as exempt in England, Wales and Northern Ireland, but not in Scotland.
 There are also complexities to be aware of for cross-border workers, which are covered in this article.

 Employers should note that the quarantine does not prevent a new employee from having their right to work checked remotely, or from being onboarded and starting work at the address where they are self-isolating.